ibm-cloud-docs/key-protect/index.md

         </td>
         <td>
           <p>
-            A unique, human-readable alias for easy identification of your key.
+            A human-readable alias for easy identification of your key.
+Length must be within 2 - 90 characters.
           </p>
           <p>
             To protect your privacy, ensure that the key name does not contain